DanproTDT/DanproTDT.github.io/src/components/Projects/Homelab/Homelab_en.md

 - Deactivation of:

   - Hardware Checksum offloading
   - TCP Segmentation offloading
   - Lark Receive Offloading

   ![imagen46](media/imagen46.png)

 ### 8.3.
 Activated rules

-- ET Open RULES AND SNORT GPLV2 RULES ACTIVATED.
+- ET Open Rules and SNORT GPLV2 Rules activated.
   ![imagen47](media/imagen47.png)

-- Wan configured as IPS (active block)
+- WAN configured as IPS (active block)
   ![imagen48](media/imagen48.png)

 **Comments**

 - If offloading options are not deactivated, Suricata can block DNS traffic by invalid checksums.
-- Etopen and Snort GPLV2 rules were chosen as they are free and do not require authentication.
+- ET Open Rules and Snort GPLV2 rules were chosen as they are free and do not require authentication.

 ## 9. Nessus configuration